JoubaMety/ManualPlus-Focus-Mode/ReadME.md

 # Manual+ Focus Mode
-This repo includes text tutorials on how to edit *almost* **any Minecraft: Java Edition Shaderpack, that has DOF.**
+This repo includes text tutorials on how to edit *almost* **any Minecraft: Java Edition GLSL Shaderpack, that has DOF.**
 Just open `.md` file of your preferred shaderpack and you can start adding `Manual+ Focus Mode`.

 ## How does "Manual+ Focus Mode" work?